pulumi/docs/content/docs/guides/adopting/from_terraform.md

 ---
+h1: "From Terraform"
-title: "From Terraform"
+title: "Adopting Pulumi From Terraform"
 meta_desc: Migrate your existing Terraform HCL and/or coexist with existing workspaces.
 menu:
   userguides:
+    name: "From Terraform"
     parent: adopting
     weight: 2
 ---

 If your infrastructure was provisioned with Terraform, there are a number of options that will help you adopt Pulumi.

-* Coexist: You can reference resources provisioned with Terraform from a Pulumi project.
+* **Coexist** with resources provisioned by Terraform by referencing a `.tfstate` file.
-* Import: You can import existing resources into Pulumi, [in the usual way]({{< relref "import" >}}).
+* **Import** existing resources into Pulumi [in the usual way]({{< relref "import" >}}) or using the `tf2pulumi` to adopt all resources from an existing `.tfstate` file.
-* Convert: The `tf2pulumi` tool will convert any Terraform HCL to Pulumi code and import state.
+* **Convert** any Terraform HCL to Pulumi code using `tf2pulumi`.

-Below we'll review how to coexist with Terraform in addition to converting existing projects.
-For instructions on how to manually import your infrastructure, please [refer to this guide]({{< relref "import" >}}).
+This range of techniques helps to either temporarily or permenanely use Pulumi alongside Terraform, in addition to fully migrating existing infrastructure to Pulumi.

 ## Referencing Terraform State